 It’s a good thing I’m eating low carb and making low sugar recipes.
-Otherwise, with the 25 cheesecake and 10 brownie recipes I created, I’d probably be severely overweight with all the recipe testing.
+Otherwise, with all the keto cheesecake and low carb brownies recipes I created over the years, I’d probably be severely overweight with all the recipe testing.

 Can you tell I love dessert?
 Well, I certainly love baking healthy treats for my friends and family.

 But portion control and will power are still a must when it comes to eating low carb.

 You have a little more leeway when you’re reducing sugar.
 So if you eat two chocolate brownie cheesecake squares, that’s still only 6 grams of net carbs.

 However, as with all my other desserts they are meant to be eaten either occasionally and definitely in moderation.

 A Match Made in Heaven: Brownies and Cheesecake

 Sorry, I’ll stop preaching to the choir now and tell you how I make this sweet treat that won’t bust your gut.